Young boy protests alone in South Shore for racial equality

 Kelley helped to cover the sidewalks in colorful chalk with message of hope.

-His mother, Katya said she was taken aback by her son's enthusiasm to help make change.
+His mother, Katya Kelly, said she was taken aback by her son's enthusiasm to help make change.

-"It was our neighbor Pauly's idea to have to draw the hearts, and when I told Aiden about it he got every excited and dropped his bucket of chalk and went down here did all the work," Katya Kelley said.
+"It was our neighbor Polly's idea to draw the hearts, and when I told Aiden about it, he got very excited and dropped his bucket of chalk and went down here did all the work," she said.

-A neighbor snapped a photo of the little activist and artist - which last been circulated on social media tens of thousand of times.
+A neighbor snapped a photo of the little activist and artist - which has been circulated on social media tens of thousand of times.

-"I just want everybody to be treated nicely and not anybody be treated differently," he said.
+"I just want everybody to be treated nicely and not anybody being treated differently," he said.

 Kelley said this project is about sharing love, understanding and simply being nice.